 Functional testing can also include closed-box testing of the complete application.
 Closed-box testing treats the application’s outputs holistically without examining its inner workings.
 Many engineers gravitate toward it when writing functional tests to complement their non-functional tests.
 The code that interacts with the outermost layers is tested automatically and only the output is evaluated.
 This process is simple for applications requiring only API testing, as the code simply makes API calls and evaluates the result.

-However, closed-box testing’s complexity grows with applications with a user interface.
+When used for applications with a user interface, closed-box testing becomes increasingly complex.
 One way to address this complexity is to use a sophisticated testing tool like Selenium.
-These tools allow code to interact with an application as if it were a user in a web browser so you can automate user acceptance testing while increasing reliability and scaling up.
+These tools allow code to interact with an application as if it were a user in a web browser.
+Selenium and tools like it automate user acceptance testing while increasing reliability and scaling up.
 Still, applying closed-box testing to user interfaces presents a complex problem with unique challenges.
 It can quickly consume your team’s engineering bandwidth.

 What is non-functional testing?